How to get MontageInstance correctly

 Suggestion

-If you just need to find a montage instance that is playing and not blending out
+If you just need to find a montage instance that is playing and not blending out/active, query it using the montage pointer and the GetActiveInstanceForMontage interface.

 For inactive montage searches, you can consider caching FAnimMontageInstance::InstanceID for accurate searches to avoid the problem of finding the wrong object when playing the same montage multiple times